By Stephanie Greunke

 - Local grocery delivery services that bring your groceries directly to your door.
 In some major cities, Amazon is now offering this service as well.

-- Ordering from a pre-made meal delivery service like True Fare.
+- Ordering from a pre-made meal delivery service

 - Homemade meals that you cook and freeze ahead of your delivery.

 Every mama’s situation is different, so pick what suits your needs.
 For me, that was a combination of meal registry meals, support from my family and freezer meals that I prepared before my delivery.
 When I was in my third trimester, I spent a weekend batch cooking meals and freezing them for my postpartum recovery.
 This was quite a bit of work for a pregnant woman in her third trimester, but I was thankful for the time and effort once I had my son and was in recovery mode.

 There are many freezer cooking methods, but here’s the step-by-step process that I used.

 Create a list of some of your favorite meals that will freeze well.

 Uncertain about what meals work for the freezer?
 Check out this 5-part Freezer Cooking series on the Whole30 blog.
 Soups, stews, and chili are always options.
 The website Once A Month Meals is a resource, too.
 They even have a section for specific dietary needs (such as paleo, gluten-free, whole foods, vegetarian, and baby).
 In addition to the recipe, they include advice on how to freeze and reheat the meal.